 At Surya IMC, we have been performing immigration physicals since October 2014.
 We have become proficient at completing this process.
 Immigration physicals are a core part of our practice.
 We do the physicals on a walk-in basis.
 The 4,000-square-foot facility is just down the street from the USCIS Albany field office (which is located at 1086 Troy Schenectady Rd in Latham, NY).

-Generally, motivated individuals should expect to get their completed, sealed I-693 envelope within 3-5 business days of their initial visit.
-Typically, a total of two visits is required.
+Generally, immigrants should expect to get their completed, sealed I-693 envelope within 3-5 business days of their visit.
+Typically, only one visit to our facility is required.

 Except for Saturday, we perform immigration physicals on a walk-in basis from 8:45 am to 6:00 pm, Monday – Friday.
 On Saturday morning, we perform immigration physicals by appointment only (call 518-867-8080, x4 to schedule a Saturday morning appointment).